Dealing with Disruption

 However, that’s not our reality.
 On Monday, March 16, 2020, we were all forced to become innovators and dive headfirst into the virtual world of “Remote Learning.”

-Teacher contributions are welcome to this Remote Learning Resource Bank.
-To share, send links, videos, and other resources to: email@example.com for vetting and posting.
+Teacher contributions are welcome to the Innovation & Online Education website as we build our collective knowledge about virtual learning.
+To share, send links, videos, and other resources to: firstname.lastname@example.org for vetting and posting.

 I know it’s becoming a cliche’, but we will get through this together!